We are experts in website localization, and we can help you target your global market more effectively.

 JapanesePottery.com – website design and content management system

 A brand new design for 2016 for the Robert Yellin Yakimono Gallery – an online store for the longtime Japan resident, pottery journalist, and ceramics specialist.
-Built on WordPress for simple client-side updates, the new site features a custom display for mobile devices.
-Mentioned in art and culture magazines world-wide, this site provides support for Japan’s traditional artisans.
+Built on WordPress content management system for simple client-side updates, the new site features a custom display for mobile devices.
+Mentioned in art and culture magazines world-wide, this website provides support for Japan’s traditional artisans.

 Manga: Wu vs. The Technovians – language localization

 An English-language translation and localization of a manga (Japanese comic book) designed by the renowned artist, Akira Toriyama, creator of the Dragon Ball series.
 Aimed at late-elementary to junior-high aged children, the publication will provide students with a Japanese perspective of environment sustainability issues and the protection of agricultural lands.

 The Rugby Site, Japan – multilingual website development

 A new design and Japanese language localization for The Rugby Site – providers of training videos featuring some of the world’s greatest rugby minds, including legendary coaches and players.
 The Japan site has been built on WordPress to allow for easy updates, incorporates a Member Management plug-in, and features a custom theme for display on mobile phones.